Sleep Talk Blog, Advice, Bed and Mattress Guides

 The number of mattress disposals increased from 2016 to 2017

 The NBF estimated that people and businesses in the UK disposed of around 7,260,000 mattresses between them and that 91% of the new mattresses people bought replaced old ones.
-Although this replacement rate was the same in 2016, the nation disposed fewer mattresses.
+Although this replacement rate was the same in 2016, the nation disposed of fewer mattresses.
 The NBF estimated we’d thrown out around 6,720,00 mattresses.

 The nation is buying more pocket-sprung mattresses